 School security systems FAQ

-What are the best practices for integrating technology with human surveillance in school security systems?
+What are the best practices for integrating technology with human oversight in school security systems?

 How do recent advancements in AI and machine learning enhance school security systems?